NO SIGNAL

 There came a time when each person lost interest in Joel's broadcasts.
 Being infrequent, often uneventful, and always knowing they could just watch next week, conversations on Fridays began to turn to other topics.
 We worried about our classes, our futures, and ourselves.
 Joel, despite his weekly cries, was already becoming a memory.

-They never found him before shutting down the loop.
+They never found him before shutting down The Loop.
 He was declared dead, his family compensated, and the project abandoned entirely.
 We never saw another broadcast.
 Joel became a ghost story, a collective childhood hallucination.